Pakhisingh/IPL-Analysis-Project/README.md

 # IPL Performance Analysis Project: Insights & Predictions 🏏

-# Problem Statement:
+# 🎯 Project Overview:
 Sports Basics is a sports blog company that entered into the market recently.
 They wanted to get more traffic to their website by releasing a special edition magazine on IPL 2024.
 This magazine aims to provide interesting insights and facts for fans, analysts and teams based on the last 3 years' data.
 Using SQL, I delved into the last 3 years data to uncover key insights requested for both primary and secondary analysis.

-# Dataset Overview:
+# 📊 Data Overview:

 The analysis utilises 4 datasets tables:
 1. players